sketch-hq/sketch-file-format-ts/README.md

 }
 ```

-Layer types can be narrowed using discriminated unions
+Layer types can be narrowed using discriminate properties on the helper union types like `AnyLayer`

 ```typescript
 import FileFormat from '@sketch-hq/sketch-file-format-ts'